All Episodes

 I'm not sleeping with you.

-We're gonna build walls around our vaginas.
+We're going to build walls around our vaginas.

 News Roundup Information Overload Hour.

-Uh we had her on last week to discuss this.
+We had her on last week to discuss this.

-I don't think we've ever gotten more response to one guest in recent memory than DC McAllister saying that there's a war against masculinity in men, and we invite her back to the program, but also for one other reason.
+I don't think we've ever gotten more response to one guest in recent memory than DC McAllister saying that there's a war against masculinity in men.

 Linda, how often is there anybody out there that ever defends me in the media?